FiresOfMordor/The-Fellowship-of-the-Code-2026/artifacts/artifact-3/artifact-3-representation.md

 ### How our design supports the intent and value from Assignment 1

 This interface supports the intent of the Shire Guide by helping the Fellowship make safer resting decisions in unfamiliar terrain.
-The static page makes the current decision, the recommendation, and the most relevant supporting factors visible at a glance.
-This supports the value from Assignment 1 by reducing poor decisions under uncertainty and by giving the group a shared basis for judgment.
+The page makes the decision context, the recommendation, and the most relevant supporting factors visible at a glance, so the group can judge whether rest is appropriate.
+This supports the value from Assignment 1 by reducing poor decisions under uncertainty and by giving the Fellowship a shared basis for action.

 ### How it reflects the wireframe from Assignment 2

 The implementation keeps the core structure of the wireframe: location, recommendation, key factors, notice, and next actions.
-At the same time, we improved the hierarchy based on the feedback from Assignment 2 by making the system identity visible, adding a back button, and giving the main recommendation much stronger visual emphasis.
-The result stays consistent with the earlier design, but expresses it more clearly as an interface.
+At the same time, we refined the hierarchy based on the feedback from Assignment 2 by making the system identity clearer, adding a back button, giving the location more visual weight, and making the main recommendation more prominent.
+The wording “Rest under guard” also reflects the improved flow logic more directly than the earlier phrasing.

 ### What we deliberately did not implement yet

-We deliberately did not implement any behavior, search logic, scoring logic, or dynamic updates.
-We also left out interactive map behavior and more complex flows, because this assignment focuses on static representation through HTML and CSS rather than functionality.
-The page therefore communicates structure and intent without pretending to be a finished application.
+We deliberately did not implement any dynamic behavior, scoring logic, search functionality, or route logic.
+We also kept the Home button as a static navigation element and did not turn the page into a full multi-screen application.
+This keeps the artifact aligned with the assignment, which focuses on static representation through HTML and CSS rather than functionality.

 ### Which assumptions and constraints shaped our decisions

 We assumed that the Fellowship needs to understand the situation quickly and under uncertainty.
-The main constraints were static implementation only, no JavaScript, no backend, and a strong focus on structure, readability, and semantic grouping.
-For that reason, the interface uses a compact mobile-like layout, highlights the recommendation clearly, and keeps uncertainty visible through the notice and confidence summary.
+The main constraints were static implementation only, no JavaScript, no backend, and a strong focus on structure, hierarchy, and readability.
+For that reason, the interface uses a compact mobile-like layout, a highly visible recommendation card, grouped factors, and a secondary Home button that leads back to the main menu of the Shire Guide without competing with the actual decision actions.